Black-Box Identity Testing of Noncommutative Rational Formulas in Deterministic Quasipolynomial Time: Division Algebra Hitting Set for Generalized ABPs over Cyclic Division Algebras

 \subsection{Hitting set for generalized ABPs}

-To use the result of \cref{hitting-set-p-divalg} for the case of generalized ABPs, we develop a method that reduces the hitting set construction problem for generalized ABPs to that of noncommutative ABPs.
+In order to apply \cref{hitting-set-p-divalg} to generalized ABPs, we basically describe an efficient reduction that computes a hitting set for generalized ABPs given as input a hitting set for noncommutative ABPs.
 This is an important conceptual part of the proof.

-Informally, the combined effect of \cref{claim:D1-abp-nonzero}, \cref{claim:D1-abp-matrix-to-DA}, and \cref{lemma:tensor-existence} show that a $D_1$-ABP can be evaluated to nonzero on a point in a cyclic division algebra $D_1\otimes D_2$ where the index of the cyclic division algebra $D_2$ is relatively prime to the index of $D_1$.
+{ Informally, the observations contained in the following three lemmas, \cref{claim:D1-abp-nonzero}, \cref{claim:D1-abp-matrix-to-DA}, and \cref{lemma:tensor-existence}, show that a nonzero polynomial computed by a $D$-ABP can be evaluated to nonzero at a point in a cyclic division algebra $D\otimes D'$ where the index of the cyclic division algebra $D'$ is relatively prime to the index of $D$.